 When asked why police did not provide immediate assistance once Crutcher was down, MacKenzie said, "I do not know that we have protocol on how to render aid to people."

-Crutcher's twin sister, Tiffany Crutcher, called for charges on Monday.
+Crutcher's twin sister, Tiffany Crutcher, called for criminal charges.

 "The big bad dude was my twin brother.
 That big bad dude was a father.
 That big bad dude was a son," she said.